-A VCS root in TeamCity defines a connection to a version control system and consists of a set of settings (paths to sources, username, password, and other settings) that defines how TeamCity communicates with a version control (SCM) system to monitor changes and get sources for a build.
-A VCS root can be attached to a build configuration or template.
-You can add several VCS Roots to a build configuration or a template and specify portions of the repository to checkout and target paths via VCS Checkout Rules.
+A VCS root in TeamCity defines a connection to a version control system.
+It represents a set of parameters (paths to sources, username, password, and other settings) that determine how TeamCity communicates with a VCS to monitor changes and get sources for a build.

 On an attempt to create a new VCS root, TeamCity checks whether there are other VCS roots accessible in this project with similar settings.
 If such VCS roots exist, TeamCity suggests using them.

 Once a VCS root is configured, TeamCity regularly queries the version control system for new changes and displays the changes in the build configurations that have the root attached.
 You can set up your build configuration to trigger a new build each time TeamCity detects changes in any of the build configuration's VCS roots, which suits most cases.
 When a build starts, TeamCity gets the changed files from the version control and applies the changes to the Build Checkout Directory.

 Type of VCS

 Type of a version control system supported by TeamCity, for example, Perforce, Subversion, and so on.

 Unique name of VCS root across all VCS roots of the project.